zowe/docs-site/docs/README.md

   </div>
   <div class="feature">
     <h2><a href="./user-guide/installandconfig.html">User Guide</a></h2>
-    <p>Find out how to install, configure, and use Zowe Application Framework, z/OS Services, API Mediation Layer, and Zowe CLI.</p>
+    <p>Find out how to install and configure Zowe.
+Learn about how to use Zowe components, including Zowe Application Framework, API Mediation Layer, and Zowe CLI.</p>
   </div>
   <div class="feature">
     <h2><a href="./extend/extend-apiml/api-mediation-onboard-overview.html">Extending</a></h2>